Hodge Theory for Linearized Boundary-Value Problems on General Geometric Structures: Generalized Hodge theory: Overview

 \subsubsection{Disrupted elliptic pre-complexes}

 Technically speaking, there may be instances where overdetermined ellipticity fails on certain segments of the diagram \eqref{eq:elliptic_pre_complex_diagram_intro}, yet the machinery behind elliptic pre-complexes still applies, with most results remaining valid.
 We refer to such diagrams as \emph{disrupted elliptic pre-complexes}.
-They merit particular attention, as they arise concretely in geometric examples (\secref{sec:prescribed_Einstein_intro}).
-However, since their introduction is technical rather than fundamental, and in order to keep this introduction concise, we defer the detailed discussion to the examples section and the main body of the text (\secref{sec:variants}).
+They merit particular attention, as they arise concretely in some geometric examples (e.g., in the Ricci curvature equations; cf.~\cite{Led25B}).
+However, since their introduction is technical rather than fundamental, and in order to keep this exposition concise, we defer the detailed discussion to the examples section and the main body of the text (\secref{sec:variants}).